dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ### Direct Signaling ###

-A signaling session may take the form of direct signaling between the DOTS clients and servers, as shown in Figure N below:
+A signaling session may take the form of direct signaling between the DOTS clients and servers, as shown in {{fig-direct-signaling}} below:

 ~~~~~
         +-------------+                            +-------------+
         | DOTS client |<------signal channel------>| DOTS server |
         +-------------+                            +-------------+
 ~~~~~
+{: #fig-direct-signaling title="Direct Signaling"}

 In a direct signaling session, DOTS client and server are communicating directly, with no relays in the signaling path.
-A direct signaling session may exist inter- or intra-domain; the signaling session is abstracted from the underlying networks or network elements the signals traverse.
+A direct signaling session may exist inter- or intra-domain.
+The signaling session is abstracted from the underlying networks or network elements the signals traverse: the DOTS client and server are logically peer DOTS agents.

 ### Relayed Signaling ###

-A signaling session may also include one or more DOTS relays in the signaling path between the clients and servers, as shown in Figure N:
+A signaling session may also include one or more DOTS relays in the signaling path between the clients and servers, as shown in {{fig-relayed-signaling}}:

 ~~~~~
         +-------------+                            +-------------+